roadnarrows-robotics/hekateros/README.md

 Hekateros - **ROS** Packages
 =============

 Here you will find a collection of [ROS](http://ros.org) packages for the Hekateros family of robotic manipulators, including simulations and real-world applications.
-Hekateros is available in 4DOF and 5DOF configurations, plus an additional degree of freedom in the Graboid Gripper, making the arm highly customizable.
+Hekateros is available in 4DOF and 5DOF configurations, plus an additional degree of freedom in the default Graboid Gripper.

+The open mechanical and electrical interface at the end effector make the arm highly-customizeable.

 ![Hekateros 5DOF Manipulator](http://www.roadnarrows.com/r-and-d/Hekateros/img/Hek_Reflect.png)